spcourse/data/20 Transformation/99 Submit/10 Inleveren.md

 - You must submit a number of files for quick inspection, but also a **zipfile** so we can download and run your programs more easily.

-    - The zipfile must contain not only your python code, but also generated .csv files and .html files
+    - The zipfile should contain your Python files or Notebooks for both parts of the module.

 - Ensure that all programs have the right name.
 For example, when submitting `prime.py`, a files named `prime (1).py` or `primetest2.py` will not be accepted!